Trey Mancini Player Props: Cubs vs. Dodgers

 Trey Mancini At The Plate

-- In eight of 11 games this year (72.7%), Mancini has reached via hit, and that includes multiple hits twice.
+- In eight of 12 games this season (66.7%), Mancini has reached via hit, and that includes multiple hits twice.

-- Mancini has driven in a run in five games this season (45.5%), including two games with multiple runs batted in.
+- In five games this year (41.7%), Mancini has picked up an RBI, including two games with multiple runs batted in.

-- He has scored at least one run three times this season (27.3%), including one multi-run game.
+- In three of 12 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.